Muristan: Crusader period

-Ayyubid period and later decay
+Ayyubid period

 After the Siege of Jerusalem in October 1187, all Christians were driven out of Jerusalem by Sultan Saladin.
 The Hospitallers were permitted to leave ten of their number in the city to care for the wounded until they were able to travel.
 Saladin turned the Hospitallers buildings over to the Mosque of Omar.
 His nephew in 1216 instituted a lunatic asylum in what had been the conventual church, and it was at this time that the area came to be referred to as the Muristan.
 The hospital facilities continued to be used for the care of the sick and wounded.
 The site was deserted in the 16th century, and the magnificent structures eventually fell into ruin.

+Muristan is a survival of the longer name of the hospital founded by Saladin after he took control of Jerusalem.
+Its full name was Salahi Bi-maristan, and it was established some time before 1193 in the center of the Old City adjacent to the older hospital that had been run by the Knights Hospitaller.
+Additional bimaristans were established in Cairo and Damascus.
+These clinical and secular-oriented institutions served not only to treat patients, but also as a training space for medical neophytes.
+The Salahi Bi-maristan in Jerusalem was initially managed by Muwaffaq al-Din Yaqub ibn Siqlab, a well respected Palestinian Melkite doctor who later went on to work for the Ayyubid emir Al-Mu'azzam Isa in Damascus.